KvGeijer/My-Webpage/content/research/the-power-of-graph-neural-networks/index.md

 ## Common Ideas of Deep Learning

 Before we begin with GNN, we should look at what basic building blocks used in Deep Learning (DL).
 Classic DL network are constructed as several layers, each with the following characteristics:
-- First, we apply some form of linear transformation of the input (which can be modeled with a matrix multiplication of some sort).
+- First, we apply some form of linear transformation of the input (which can be modeled with a matrix multiplication).
 For example, this can be a fully connected layer in a NN, or a convolutional layer in a CNN.
-  - This is nice to mix the inputs, and form connections.
-But, if we just combine a bunch of these, we could just represent the combination as a big matrix multiplication.
-We need something more.
 - Secondly, there is some non-linear activation function.
 This is the key which gives the network its elevated expressive power compared to a linear transformation.
-Examples of this can be versions of Rectified Linear Units (ReLU), which basically apply `f(x) -> max(x, 0)` to all inputs.
+Examples of this can be versions of Rectified Linear Units (ReLU), which apply `f(x) -> max(x, 0)` to all inputs.

 ## Naive Neural Networks

-The simplest idea in DL is often to just throw neural networks at the problem, and one might want to simply throw a NN at a set of graphs to learn some hidden embedding for them (say we feed the adjacency matrix appended with node features as input).
+The easiest idea in DL is often to just throw simple neural networks (eg. multilayer perceptrons) at the problem, and one might want to simply throw a NN at a set of graphs to learn some hidden embedding for them (say we feed the adjacency matrix appended with node features as input).
 However, this quickly becomes problematic due to the complex nature of graphs.
 When learning things about text or images, we have a sequence or grid of inputs, which have very clear structures in comparison to the endless possibilities of graphs.
 Here are some concrete problematic points:
 - **Variable size**: Different graphs will have different sizes.
 This is also a problem for images, but there the naive solution of cropping/resizing and padding them work rather well.
 However, how would one rezise a graph?
 Where would we add padding or crop nodes?
-- **Complex topology**: This is sort of the underlying problem, but there is no set notion of locality or order in a graph.
-For example, there is no 'top left' or 'first' vertex, as there are in sequences of grids.
-- **Input invariance**: This follows from the second point as there is no predefined order among the vertices.
-As most DL methods are dependent on the order of the input (eg. a classical NN), the order you pass the nodes becomes paramount.
-We desire a method where the order of the inputs have zero effect (the locaility will be based on edges instead of input position), but this is trickly with simple NN.
+- **Input invariance**: As the topology in a graph is dynamically dependend on neighbors, there is no predefined order among the vertices.
+As most DL methods are dependent on the order of the input, the order you pass the nodes becomes paramount.
+We want a method where the order of the inputs have zero effect (the locaility will be based on edges instead of input position).

-So, just throwing a neural network is not the way to go.
-Instead we need a method which can handle variably sized graphs, as well as handle the complex topology and invarianve over node order which is so inherent to graphs.
+So, just throwing a neural network at a graph is not the way to go.
+Instead, we need a method which can handle variably sized graphs, as well as handle the complex topology and invarianve over node order which is so inherent to graphs.

 ## Convolutional Neural Networks

 We take inspiration from the idea of Convolutional Neural Networks (CNN), which are used extensively where the inputs are grids.
-The idea is that you convolve the input with some small kernel with learnable parameters (way less parameters than a fully connected layers).
+The idea is that you convolve the input with some small kernel with learnable parameters (way less parameters than a fully connected layer).
 For 2D inputs, this can be seen as sliding this kernel (a small matrix) over the input grid, for each overlap pairwise multiplying overlapping values and then summing them together.
 This is done for all possible overlaps, and you get a transformed output.
 This is visualized below where we can see how a 3x3 kernel operates on a 3 by 3 area to find one output (then it slides to find the rest).

 ![CNN](./gnn.svg)